 In 1817, Factor’s Walk was the original site for the Cotton Exchange.
 The area got its name because this is where the men, called factors, walked back and forth through the several stories of buildings in this center of commercial activity.
 It was their job to factor how much cotton came in to be sold and, to make things more productive, a network of iron and concrete walkways were built to connect the buildings.
 In those days, and for over a century, Savannah played a big role in the cotton industry and Factor’s Walk was at the heart of it.
 The historic area runs east to west above the river with iron steps and bridges linking the old cotton warehouses on the river with the streets on a higher level.
 Now, the ancient buildings house shops, restaurants, bars and the River Street Inn.
 Those who wish to experience the rich history of the cotton exchange and its impact on Savannah can walk Factors Walk.
 Cobblestone ramps make the journey even more enjoyable and lead guests right down to historic River Street.
 Tourists love the experience and especially seeing the Cotton Exchange Building which dates back to 1886.

-One of the last stops is Ellis Square, located on Barnard between Bryan and Congress Streets.
+City Market stop is near Ellis Square, located on Barnard between Bryan and Congress Streets.
 Ellis Square was named after Henry Ellis, second Royal Governor of the Georgia colony.
 Once known as Marketplace Square, this unique section of Savannah boasts hours of consideration including, within walking distance, Telfair Museum of Art, First African Baptist Church and Ships of the Sea Museum.

 Serving hungry Savannahians for more than 80 years, this food and drink establishment was one of the first places in America to serve alcohol after the repeal of the 18th Amendment and it’s been a favorite gathering spot for locals and visitors ever since.
 There is a lot of solid, gastropub fare to be had here along with an extremely well-stocked bar.